FAQ's:

 Are there advantages to flying in Canada?

 Yes, Canada has one of the most respected flight training standards in the world.
+Canada’s four-season weather also offers real-world conditions for flight training.

 Do you offer helicopter training?